 Occupational Therapy 101

-Just as the road to recovery looks different for everyone, rehabilitative therapies can be diverse, distinctive, and interested in particular aspects of healing.
+Just as the road to recovery looks different for everyone, rehabilitative therapies can be diverse, distinctive, and focused on particular aspects of healing.
 With that in mind, let’s consider the unique ways that occupational therapy works to improve patients’ lives.

-Occupational therapy seeks to help patients regain their ability to perform the tasks, movements, and duties that “occupy” their entire days, whether those functions relate to:
+Occupational therapy seeks to help patients regain their ability to perform the everyday tasks and activities (“occupations”) that are important to them, whether those functions relate to:

 - Social interaction